 - nothing at all — This bread’s texture is super soft, tender and moist.
 It’s delicious by itself.

-- jam or Rhubarb Sauce — In the photo below, you can see the yellow-green version of Beautiful Rhubarb Sauce, soo lovely with spring or summer rhubarb.
+- Berry Jam or Rhubarb Sauce — In the photo below, you can see the yellow-green version of Beautiful Rhubarb Sauce, soo lovely with spring or summer rhubarb.

 - butter or coconut oil — Depending on your diet … put this on warm bread and watch it slowly melt.
 I love eating warm bread with partially melted fat.